rweigel/stats/hw.md

 ##  Expectation Values

 A summary (or descriptive) statistic is a quantity that summarize an aspect of a collection of data.
 Examples include the mean and standard deviation.
 Descriptive statistics are always based on a computation done on a **sample** (subset) of the population of data.

 Definitions

 * **Population** - "All" of the data is called the population.
 A population can be finite or infinite.
 An example of a finite population is all US citizens.
 An example of an infinite population are values from a continuous probability density function.
 * **Sample statistic** - a computation based on a sample from a population that gives an estimate of the equivalent value that would be obtained if the same computation was performed on the population.
+(Devore p214)

 It is important that sample statistics are **unbiased**.
 If we compute a sample statistic based on a sample from a population and repeat this process many times we want the average of the sample statisic to be equal to the corresponding population statistic.